 - a.
 From the ASHRAE homepage, enter your email address and password. - b.
-Under the Society Groups tab, select Chapters. - c.
-Select Run Reports (located on the left side of screen). - d.
+Under the Communities tab, select Chapter Reports, PAOE, CIQs. - c.
+Select Reports. - d.
 Select your chapter's link. - e.
-On the screen below is a list of your chapter members, above the list and next to your chapter's name is the link to select to "Run Chapter Reports." - f.
-Select the appropriate link of the report to run, then enter the begin and end dates of your choice. - g.
-After the report runs, select the link to "Return to Chapter Reports" and repeat the process above in f. for each report except the master list Excel report.
-For the master list report, after the report runs, choose Select All, copy and paste into an Excel file, then save the report on your computer.
+Select the appropriate link of the report to run, then enter the begin and end dates of your choice.

+f.
+After the report runs, select the link to "Return to Chapter Reports" and repeat the process above in e. for each report.